“Immediately, I had a good feeling!”: Simmons & Simmons boasts a strong sector focus and a fine fintech legacy.

 Application process

 The firm offers around 24 training contracts each year in its London and Bristol offices.
-The firm no longer offers direct training contracts, so interested candidates will have to complete a vacation scheme at the firm prior to applying.
+The firm no longer offers direct training contracts in London and Bristol, so interested candidates will have to complete a vacation scheme at the firm prior to applying.
 Roles are filled on a first-come, first-served basis, so the firm advises candidates to apply as soon as possible.

 Prospective recruits submit an online application form, blended online assessment including situational judgement, applied intellect and video interview questions.
-The cream of the crop then attend an assessment day that involves written, an analytical exercise and an interview.
+The cream of the crop then attends an assessment day that involves written, a client discussion, an analytical exercise and an interview.

 Vacation scheme